 Georgesse received her Master of Fine Arts Degree in painting from The Academy of Art University in 2016.
 She is inspired by the color theory and brush work of the impressionist movement and continues to grow in knowledge and technique by drawing from the masters of the contemporary realism movement.
 She is actively involved in her local arts community offering monthly workshops through San Benito County Arts Council.
 Look for her at the Triton Museum Salon show in November 2017.
 New works by Georgesse are offered at Gallery 24, Los Gatos, CA.

 I enjoy capturing the quiet, simple and peaceful moments of daily life.
 These captured glimpses represent quiet corners, favorite places, and intimate moments.
-Color, value and impressionistic brush work all work together to convey a sense of peace and serenity.
-Close friends and family, the local agrarian culture and local family farms are often the source of my inspiration and are frequently the subject for specific themes and concepts.
+Value, color, and impressionistic brush work all work together to convey a sense of peace and serenity.
+Close friends and family, and local farms are the source of my inspiration and the subject for specific themes and concepts.

-The deeply personal connection that I share with my surroundings, relationships and home environment is depicted in small still life paintings, sunlit garden scenes, engaging portraits of family and friends and our rural landscape.
+The deeply personal connection that I share with my surroundings, relationships and home is depicted in small still life paintings, sunlit garden scenes, engaging portraits of family and friends and our rural landscape.
 Paintings are staged in warm interiors or sunlit gardens.
 Many of the fruit and vegetables represented in the still life paintings are grown in our home garden, picked from local community trees or received as gifts from neighboring gardens.
-The naturally occurring seasons of Autumn, Winter, Spring and Summer are evidenced as the backdrop to many of my paintings.
+The naturally occurring seasons of summer, winter, spring and fall are the backdrop of many of my paintings.
 They are a subtle and symbolic reference to the seasons of life

 Georgesse Gomez, (831)406-9114 PO Box 535 San Juan Bautista CA 95045